 Black History Month Nominations.
-The City of Wilton Manors is accepting nominations from the community of a person and/or business that exemplifies Black Excellence.
+The City of Wilton selects a Black Business and/or Community Member for a City Proclamation with nominations submitted by the community.
 The selected Black History Month recipients will be honored with a City Proclamation that will be read publicly at The Cookout.
-Nominations end December 31, 2022.
+Nominations will open November 2024.

 It is with the generosity of our sponsors that we are able to bring this event to the community.
 We cherish the support we receive in our effort to uplift the Black and Brown community.
 Please review our sponsorship levels so that we can start uplifting your organization.

 The Cookout inaugural event saw local businesses within Wilton Manors and the surrounding area as well as city officials and neighboring friends and family come together to enjoy cultural food, refreshments, activities and music.

 *Our 2022 liquor sponsor as new owners/management of LeBoy vigorously spoke out against racism when they first heard that their dark skin dancers experienced negative comments/treatment from a few of their patrons.